ClientFunction Constructor

 Type: Object

-The following code sample demonstrates a client function (getArticleHeaderHTML
+The following code sample demonstrates a client function (getArticleHeaderHTML) that

 import { Selector, ClientFunction } from 'testcafe';